 Does the Commission desire to retain this provision?
-If so, is this section an appropriate place for it?
+If so, shall we add the substance of Section 542.3 as a subdivision (e) to this section?

-§ 487.360.
-Motor vehicles [and vessels]
+§ 487 350.
+Motor vehicles and vessels

-487.360. (a) To attach a motor vehicle [or vessel] for which a certificate of ownership has been issued by the Department of Motor Vehicles and which is equipment of a going business, the levying officer shall file with the Department of Motor Vehicles a notice complying with the provisions of subdivision (b).
+487.350. (a) To attach a motor vehicle or vessel for which a certificate of ownership has been issued by the Department of Motor Vehicles and which is equipment of a going business, the levying officer shall file with the Department of Motor Vehicles a notice complying with the provisions of subdivision (b).

-(b) The notice filed with the Department of Motor Vehicles shall (1) contain the name and mailing address, if known, of both the plaintiff and the defendant in the described action, (2) identify the vehicle [or vessel] attached, and (3) state that the plaintiff in the action has acquired an attachment lien in such vehicle [or vessel].

-(c) Promptly after filing and in no event more than [()] days after filing, the levying officer shall serve the defendant with a copy of the writ and the notice of attachment.
+- (b) The notice filed with the Department of Motor Vehicles shall (1) contain the name and mailing address, if known, of both the plaintiff and the defendant in the described action, (2) identify the vehicle or vessel attached, and (3) state that the plaintiff in the action has acquired an attachment lien in such vehicle or vessel. - (c) Promptly after filing and in no event more than [ ( )]

-(d) Promptly after filing and in no event more than thirty (30) days after the date of filing pursuant to this section, the levying officer shall serve the legal owner, if any, of the vehicle [or vessel] as shown by the records of the department on such date with a copy of the writ and the notice of attachment.
+days after filing, the levying officer shall serve the defendant with a copy of the writ and the notice of attachment. - (d) Promptly after filing and in no event more than thirty (30) days after the date of filing pursuant to this section, the levying officer shall serve the legal owner, if any, of the vehicle or vessel as shown by the records of the department on such date with a copy of the writ and the notice of attachment.

 Comment.
-Section 487.360 is new.
-Subdivision (a) provides an exception to the method of levy on equipment of a going business provided by Section 487.350.
-Where the equipment is a motor vehicle, subdivision (a) substitutes filing with the Department of Motor Vehicles (DMV) in place of filing with the Secretary of State.
-The requirement of filing with the DMV is comparable to the procedure for perfection of a consensual security interest in a motor vehicle.
+Section 487.350 is new.
+Subdivision (a) provides an exception to the method of levy on equipment of a going business provided by Section 487.340.
+Where the equipment is a motor vehicle or a vessel, subdivision (a) substitutes filing with the Department of Motor Vehicles (DMV) in place of filing with the Secretary of State.
+The requirement of filing with the DMV is comparable to the procedure for perfection of a consensual security interest in motor vehicles and vessels.
 See Veh.
-Code §§ 6300, 6301.
+Code §§ 6300 and 6301 (motor vehicles); 9919 and 9920 (vessels).
 See also Com.
-Code § 9302(4)("A security interest in a vehicle . . . required to be registered under the Vehicle Code which is not inventory may be perfected only as provided in the Vehicle Code.").
+Code § 9302(4)("A security interest in a vehicle or vessel required to be registered under the Vehicle Code which is not inventory may be perfected only as provided in the Vehicle Code.").
+Note that this section deals only with motor vehicles and vessels which are equipment of a going business.
+It does not deal with inventory (see Section 487.360) nor does it deal with motor vehicles or vessels generally.
+See Sections 487.320 (levy on tangible personal property in the possession of the defendant); 486.010-486.020 (property subject to attachment).